TeemosCode/SHP_CS411_Final_Database_Application_Project/Main_Application/README.txt

-NOTE: Do the following FLOW:
+NOTE: Do the following work FLOW:
     RUN THE DATABASE SQL SCRIPT LOCALLY TO CREATE UR DATABASE AND TABLES FIRST

     MAKE SURE django is linked to your mysql database